 The path I have chosen to ensure the success of the Auralsplint™ has not been easy.
 I self-funded a field study for five years, with voluntary participation of animal owners all looking (like me) to find an alternative to the treatments available.
 I found many did not want surgery, could not afford surgery, or could not have surgery due to the general anesthetic complications.
 190 participants with 49 returned surveys comprised the study.
 The resulting manuscript Auralsplint™ Descriptive Report access is published on the website under veterinary portal.
 It is with great honor to present this to the public, and to the scientific world, although the study is considered biased due to the nature of its undertaking by the author.
 I left the reporting to the participants, and compiled their returns into the manuscript, as best as I could, all while trying to be as openly investigative as possible.
 I will let the Report stand on its own merits, and you can decide.
 The FDA through voluntary Pre-Market Approval has concluded the Auralsplint is a medical class 1 device safe as prescribed under supervision of licensed veterinarians included in a complete clinical examination.
 Auralsplint Inc. PBC will be pursuing Holistic Licensed Veterinarians for clinical trials.

-So, from this day forward, the public will have a cost effective, non-surgical, healing alternative option for treating an aural hematoma in dog, the Auralsplint™.
+So, from this day forward, the public will have a cost effective, non-surgical, corrective alternative option for treating an aural hematoma in dog, the Auralsplint™.

 Auralsplint Inc. PBC